Ben1152000/sootty/README.md

     sootty example/example1.vcd -l 8 -s "Data == const 20" -w "D1,Data" -d

-How to run in python:
+How to run in python (using the repl):

     from sootty import WireTrace, Visualizer, Style